Jewish Agency for Israel: 2010

-Each program unit reports directly to the Jewish Agency's Director General.
-Additionally, The Agency's support units – such as human resources, marketing, and finance – which had until 2009 existed independently for each department, were trimmed and consolidated into single units that serve the entire organization.
+In order to increase efficiency, the Jewish Agency, under the leadership of its new chairman of the executive, Natan Sharansky, decided to restructure the organization.
 Along with the organizational restructuring came a new focus.
-As the first decade of the 21st century came to a close, The Agency noted that most of global Jewry was now located in democratic, stable societies that were relatively friendly to Jewish residents.
+As the first decade of the 21st century came to a close, The agency noted that most of global Jewry was now located in democratic, stable societies that were relatively friendly to Jewish residents.
 As "Aliyah of Rescue" became urgent for decreasing numbers of Jews, new challenges were arising for world Jewry, most notably, Agency leaders remarked, the need to engage young Jews in Jewish culture and to help Israeli Jews and those who live outside Israel to understand each other and feel connected to what they call the "global Jewish family."
-While continuing "Aliyah of Rescue" operations, The Agency decided to focus its primary energies on fostering a strong relationship between world Jewry and Israel, and on encouraging Aliyah based on a love for the country, what it calls "Aliyah of Choice."
+While continuing "Aliyah of Rescue" operations, The agency decided to focus its primary energies on fostering a strong relationship between world Jewry and Israel, and on encouraging Aliyah based on a love for the country, what it calls "Aliyah of Choice."
 Its main vehicle for doing so would be to bring Jews from around the world to Israel on short- and long-term tourist programs to allow them to get to know the country and to give Israelis the opportunity to get to know them and vice versa.
-Parallel to these efforts, The Agency decided to increase its investment in strengthening Jewish communities around the globe.
+Parallel to these efforts, The agency decided to increase its investment in strengthening Jewish communities around the globe.
 Its goals would be to grow local Jewish leadership, to strengthen Jewish identity, and to deepen the connection of communities worldwide to Israel and to the Jewish people as a whole.

 2019

-At the October 2019 Board of Governors meeting, which marked the 90th anniversary of the organization, the Board passed a decision to somewhat shift the Jewish Agency's areas of focus, in response to new critical challenges that had arisen for the Jewish people.
+At the October 2019 board of governors meeting, which marked the 90th anniversary of the organization, the board passed a decision to somewhat shift the Jewish Agency's areas of focus, in response to new critical challenges that had arisen for the Jewish people.
 Its "renewed mission" moving into its tenth decade focuses on three areas: